PRET A MANGER

 Pret’s in-house creative team produces many of the designs from sketch to store (and online).
 From initial concept development to art directing photo shoots, artworking the various iterations and producing a print-ready product.
 The design spans over window vinyls, coffee bags, interior applications and at pret.com.

 Being a well-established company, innovation has always been a key factor for ensuring its longevity.
 Recent projects such as Veggie Pret and Good Evenings have pushed the boundaries of creativity, showcasing how the brand can be transformed, while still remaining very true to its values.

 Richard was the Head of Creative at Tossed between 2011 and 2014.
-As a small company, this was a great opportunity to learn about all areas of retail design at a very close level.
+As a growing company, this was a great opportunity to learn about all areas of retail design at a very close level.

 Creating a brand identity and interior for new Southeast Asian food concept, SAMA.
 Richard defined the brand qualities and transferred them into a complete package of; logo, literature, dining experience and online presence.
 The outcome was a futuristic interior, infused with traditional elements and food theatre.
-The first store was opened in Wimbledon, November 2013.

 This design was a quite literal take on the brand, Candy Kittens, and was sold as a limited edition t-shirt.
 The company, set up by Jamie Laing, has a fun and trendy youth market and this design was to reflect this with an iconic feel.
-Using the candy seen in store, it reinforces the brands ethos in a stylish way.
-It went on to sell-out in record time and the company was extremely pleased with its success.

 OUT DAMNED SPOT

-'Out Damned Spot' is a collection of napkins inspired by traditional embroidery, but with very nontraditional subjects of ink, coffee and blood.
+A collection of napkins inspired by traditional embroidery, but with very nontraditional subjects of ink, coffee and blood.
 They turn something that is normally seen as the enemy of a white napkin, into an element of craft and beauty.